dustinpfister/blog_posts/_posts/threejs-normal-material.md

 layout: post
 categories: three.js
 id: 895
-updated: 2021-06-23 12:56:57
+updated: 2021-06-23 12:59:08
-version: 1.1
+version: 1.2
 ---

 One of the materials that I might use as a kind of place holder material in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) would be the normal material.
+The normal material will render colors to the faces of a geometry by way of the state of the normal attribute of the buffer geometry.
+The normal attribute is an array of values that corresponds with the position attribute that is used to set what the direction is of each vertex rather than the position.

 <!-- more -->